huntforhomesaz/cleanout2closing-site/content/guides/pima-county-probate-property-timeline.md

 - Filing an application or petition to start probate.
 - Asking the court to appoint a **personal representative** (sometimes called an executor).

-The personal representative is the person the court authorizes to manage the estateâ€™s affairs.
+The personal representative is the person the court authorizes to manage the estate's affairs.
 Once they are formally appointed, they have duties and powers under Arizona law, which generally include taking control of estate assets, including real estate, and managing them responsibly.

 From the property side, nothing major should happen with the house until there is clarity on **who** is in charge and whether the court has placed any special conditions on them.

 ---

-## Step 2 â€“ Securing and evaluating the Pima County property
+## Step 2 — Securing and evaluating the Pima County property

 Once a personal representative is appointed, securing and evaluating the property is usually near the top of the list.